KCreate/charly-lang/index.md

 ## Control expressions

-All control expressions inside charly behave as if they were normal expressions.
+All control expressions inside Charly behave as if they were normal expressions.

 This means that altough you can't place a control expression inside a method call, it will still return a value.